Accessing with cURL Cheatsheet

 How to access the commercetools Composable Commerce API with cURL?

-If you want to try our the commercetools platform API one simple way is doing this with curl in your terminal window.
-You need to have a valid account on our commercetools platform in order to access it.
-If you don’t have an account yet sign up for a free trial as explained in our Getting Started tutorial.
+If you want to try the Composable Commerce APIs, one simple way is doing this with cURL in your terminal window.
+You need to have a valid account on commercetools Composable Commerce to access it.
+If you don't have one yet, sign up for a 60 day free trial.

 Before you can use the API you have to request for an OAuth token as described below:

 If not done yet, please open the Merchant Center, go to the

 Developer Settings Section and create an API client with the scopes you would like to give the client as described in the getting started guide.

 After successful creation of the API client you'll find a section on the page that shows the cURL command as you can use it on your command-line interpreter.
 You can copy this command to your clipboard easily: